Mike Levenseller: College career

 He played college football for the Washington State Cougars.
 He was a Pacific-8 first-team, AP All-West Coast first-team, and AP All-America honorable mention wide receiver selection his junior and senior seasons, 1976 and 1977.
 He recorded 2,061 receiving yards on 121 receptions in his college career.
 Levenseller was inducted into the Washington State University Athletic Hall of Fame in 1992 and the 2006 Pacific Northwest Football Hall of Fame in 2006.

 Professional career

-Levenseller was selected by the Oakland Raiders with the 164th pick in the 1978 NFL draft.
+Levenseller was selected in the sixth round by the Oakland Raiders with the 164th pick in the 1978 NFL draft.
 That season, he played in two games for the Tampa Bay Buccaneers, and in two games for the Buffalo Bills.
 Levenseller appeared in 20 games for the Cincinnati Bengals from 1979 to 1980.

 He played in nine games for the Edmonton Eskimos in 1982, winning the 70th Grey Cup.
 He appeared in 24 games for the Calgary Stampeders from 1983 to 1984.